USF-IMARS/planet-gee-upload/README.md

 More information on the project [here](https://github.com/cperaltab/Seagrass_mapping).
 With thanks to FWC & the NASA CSDA program.

+## Image Storage
+Images are stored in box.com folder `Seagrass/PlanetImages` then uploaded to different Google Cloud buckets for each region and image type.

 ## image details
+Images come in two flavors: harmonized and unharmonized.

+### Harmonized
 each image comes with 5 files:
 * `*_3B_AnalyticMS_8b_metadata_clip.xml`
   * ps:Footprint